|

 suitable piece for

 wall.
-It took a painfully long
+It took me a painfully long

 time to complete this small project, a result of proceeding slowly with